 Bathrooms and kitchens are key rooms to focus on.
 Water stains and mildew in sinks, tubs, and showers are obviously a no-no. Making sure appliances sparkle and that countertops are spotless can give the kitchen a fresh new look.

 💡 Quick Tip: To see a house in person, particularly in a tight or expensive market, you may need to show proof of prequalification to the real estate agent.
 With SoFi’s online application, it can take just minutes to get prequalified.

 While the kitchen, bathroom, master bedroom, and garage are straightforward in their purpose, some spaces in a home may not have an obvious use to prospective buyers.

 Thinking about how to stage spare rooms and unconventional spaces is important.
-For example, using an extra room for storage may fit your needs, but that use may not translate as valuable to many buyers.
-Instead, staging such a space as a home office or workout room could appeal to a larger segment of buyers.
+For example, staging such a space as a home office or workout room could appeal to a larger segment of buyers.